ChainSafe/engineering-handbook/docs/3_development/2_tech-stack/Typescript/readme.md

 It is very difficult to develop one-size-fits-all continuous integration, so this is a guideline rather than an actual configuration file.
 You will see many repositories at ChainSafe modified CI to fit their needs.

-You should almost always use Github Actions.
+You should almost always use GitHub Actions.
 Consult with your manager if you need to use something else.

 ```yaml title="./.github/workflows/ci"
 name: 'ci / test'